Breadcrumbs

 Note: Redirect to SSO

-If an administrator is logged in with SSO and logs out or is automatically logged out by edoobox, the logged-out administrator is automatically redirected to the SSO login page and not to the normal login page.
-For this to work, the administrator must have logged in at least once before.
+If an admin is logged in with SSO and logs out or is automatically logged out by edoobox, the logged-out admin will be automatically redirected to the SSO login page and not to the regular login page.
+For this to function, the admin must have logged in at least once previously.

 SSO ¦ SAML ¦ Enterprise Application ¦ Azure AD